SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/reference.md

 layout: redirect
 ---

-The shell tab gives the possibility to send arbitrary device specific commands to the device.
+The **Shell** tab gives the possibility to send arbitrary device specific commands to the device.
 It appears if the *c8y_Command* operation is present in the device's *c8y_SupportedOperations*.

 ### Send a command to a device